team-refcode/refcode-docs/curriculum/06-sprint-homework/index.md

 ### CSS Grid
 1. Find a poster, billboard, or a magazine spread that you think would look cool.
-2. Try to find the grid pattern on display, like below
+2. Try to find the grid pattern on display, like below:

 Original | With Guidelines
 ---------|----------------
 ![Original Yellow Poster](./06-sprint-homework-2.jpg) | ![Yellow Poster with Guidelines](./06-sprint-homework-3.jpg)

+> Look for where there are breaks in the horizontal and vertical flow.
+Do any sections look like a box?
+That might be a good place to start!

 *How would you go about making this using CSS Grid?*
 Share your examples with your Study Group, so you can all work together.
 Maybe they will have some ideas!